microsoft/CopilotStudioSamples/SharePointSSOComponent/SETUP.md

 ## Step 3 - Download and configure the SharePoint SPFx component

+At this point you have a choice whether to configure and build the component yourself, or use the pre-built package that is included with this sample.
+Since this is only a reference sample, we encourage you to build the component yourself, but if you choose to deploy the pre-built package, skip ahead to **step 4**

 1. Make sure your development environment includes the following tools and libraries:
    1. VS Code (or a similar code editor)
    2. A version of Node.JS which is [supported by the SPFx framework](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/compatibility#spfx-development-environment-compatibility) (for this sample, use either v16 or v18)